BOH Bio Heal Vitamin Toning Dark Spot Eye Cream

 Learn more about Vitamin B in skincare:

-Learn more about Thiamine HclCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Thiamine HclCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.